 There are some things that you have to remember before cleaning the device.
-The device should not be cleaned with soap and water since these devices are not waterproof, and it can harm the unit.
+The device should not be cleaned with soap and water since these devices are not waterproof, and they can harm the unit.

 In addition, to keep things clean and organized, you should clean the unit outside your house.
-Bugs are disease carriers, so if you do not get rid of them, it can pose as a threat to your family’s safety.
+Bugs are disease carriers, so if you do not get rid of them, they can pose as a threat to your family’s safety.

 Inspect the circuit breaker or fuse of the device if the lights do not work as expected.
-The location of the fuse on bug zappers can differ in terms of brand and mode, so peruse the manual of the device first.
+The location of the fuse on bug zappers can differ in terms of brand and model, so peruse the manual of the device first.
 If the fuse is damaged, replace it immediately.

 If there are sparks between the bars of the grid, inspect them.
 Unplug the device from its outlet, then fine-tune the grids.
 You can adjust the grids by winding them back into their correct alignment using an insulated screwdriver.
 Again, refer to the manual of the model.

-If the bulb was lit up, and the grid did not show any signs of voltage, examine that part closely.
+If the bulb was lit up and the grid did not show any signs of voltage, examine that part closely.
 If you notice accumulating dirt around the grid, make sure to clean it immediately.

 Several models of bug zappers include self-cleaning grids, so for maintenance, you can make do with compressed air or a soft-bristle brush.
 Steer clear of cleaning the unit with soap, water, or any kind of liquid cleaner.

-Change the bulbs if they light up, but cannot lure in bugs.
+Change the bulbs if they light up but cannot lure in bugs.
 The black light output that usually lures bugs might have weakened due to age.
-Change bulbs by switching off the unit, and taking away the bulb retainer to get rid of the old light bulb.
+Change bulbs by switching off the unit and taking away the bulb retainer to get rid of the old light bulb.
 Insert a replacement bulb and change the bulb retainer.

 Refer to the manual if you are uncertain how to change bulbs.